stardusteight-d4c/cosmic-blog/README.md

 Such Platonic thought of more than two thousand years ago, reflects a lot the idea of ​​`object-oriented programming`, where we have abstractions and implementations, abstract forms and concrete forms, for example entities in domain-driven design reflect ideas, or perfect shapes of objects in our system.

-> This README aims to describe the design adopted in the server of this application.

 ## :hammer_and_wrench: Tools

 ### Frontend